jltk/startpages/README.md

 # Startpages

-My browser startpages in HTML, CSS and JavaScript.
+My browser startpages.
+CSS and JS/jQuery is included in one HTML file.

 ### Startpage Boxes